rkluger68/cpycourse/docs/training/tutorial.md

 'Paul says ho'
 ```

+See https://pyformat.info/ for concise information on these topics.

 "f-strings" allow embedding expressions that get replaced with their values:
 ``` python
 >>> name, says = 'Patti', 'yo'